 What is love?
 What does it mean?
 Ever known love was there but unable to feel it?
 You might have spent your childhood feeling unwanted, unloved or believing you had to perform in order to deserve love.

 How we Learn to Relate

 How comfortable are you reaching out for reassurance, support or guidance?
 How do you address conflict and repair relationships after conflict?
 These are cornerstones of what makes a healthy relationship.
 We Emerge from our Families with a Blueprint of how to Give and Receive Love.

 This starts when we are in utero.
 The first connection we make in this life and depending on how welcoming a space it is for us will be one of the determining factors in our ability to give and receive in our relationships.

 As we are developing our attachment with our parents we are building a matrix for how to engage with others and develop meaningful bonds.
 This matrix is permeable and flexible and will change as we grow but there is an underlying pattern that develops.
 This strengthens or damages our ability to be conscious of our feelings and know how to calm and soothe ourselves.

 If you grew up in a frightening or chaotic environment you often grow into an adult who has a difficulty understanding your own emotions and the feelings of other people.
 It’s a barrier to building and maintaining healthy relationships.
 Causes of insecure attachment: separation from primary caregiver due to illness, death, divorce or adoption; neglect; abuse.

 We’re unique and so are our attachment bonds.
-Parents and caregivers do not have to be perfect or always in tune but it helps if they’re emotionally available.
+Parents do not have to be perfect or always in tune but it helps if they’re emotionally available.